rkrupinski/vspy/README.md

 API:
 - `observe(target)` - adds elements to the pool.
 Dupplicates and previously handled elements are removed.
 It accepts either a CSS selector or instances of `Element`, `NodeList` and `Array` as a parameter.
+- `reset(target)` - marks target as unhandled in the context of the current spy.
 - `prune()` - a target can be detached at any time, successfully preventing the `onscroll` callback from being deregistered.
 Use this method to notify the instance, that the DOM structure has changed.
 It accepts no parameters.

 Example